Wollivan/SquadronLeader/rules.md

 ### Attack/Defense bonuses

-Beyond the bonuses outlined in the altitude rule, there are 2 other attack and defense bonuses dependent on the distance between the attacker and defender:
+Beyond the bonuses outlined in the modular altitude rule, there are 2 other attack and defense bonuses dependent on the distance between the attacker and defender:

 - The defender may reroll 1 die if they are within the furthest section of the range ruler
 - The attacker may reroll 1 dice if they are within the closest section of the range ruler

-This adds a nice dynamic between (1) rewarding players for an aggressive assault (2) rewarding defenders for making a getaway (3) punishing those people getting away by not rewarding a bonus to their roll.
+This adds a nice dynamic between:

+- rewarding players for an aggressive assault
+- rewarding defenders for making a getaway

 ## Next Round:

-After the final attack, a new round begins and the player who went second in the previous round now goes first.
+After the last player who can attacks does so, a new round begins and the player who went second in the previous round now goes first.

 Alright enough chatter, let's take to the skies!